oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

 ## Task 3: Customize the Switchover plan- Remove Primary Load Balancer Backends group

-1. Create user-defined groups for mushop application switchover.
+1. Use the browser tab where you have created the switchover plan in phoenix region.
+Create user-defined groups for mushop application switchover.
 We need to create four user-defined groups.
 Let's create those.
 You can do this by selecting **Add group** in the *mushop-app-switchover* plan

   ![add plan group](./images/phoenix-plangroup-add.png)